solarwinds/ChessProject/ChessProject-Java/NOTES.md

     details of how to do things that are specific to particular piece types, i.e. initially pawns).
     I won't change any of the API, so all of the existing tests should still all work unchanged.

-  - The design for the way the colour of a piece is managed seems a bit poor.
+  - The design for the way the colour of a piece is managed doesn't seem great.
 You have to specify the piece colour when you construct the piece object - but then you always have to respecify that when you add the piece to a board.
 That seems wrong - and it is also the only thing that is preventing all of the Piece classes from being "bean-like" (i.e. having a zero-args